IBM/cloud-native-starter/README.md

 ### Setup

-The sample application can be run locally on Minikube or on the IBM Cloud.
-The following instructions describe how to install everything locally.
+The sample application can be run locally or on the IBM Cloud.
+The following instructions describe how to install everything **locally on Minikube**.

 Other deployment options we tested:

-* If you would like to run the cloud native starter application on IBM Cloud Kubernetes Service, follow these [instructions](documentation/IKSDeployment.md).
+* If you would like to run the cloud native starter application on **IBM Cloud Kubernetes Service**, follow these [instructions](documentation/IKSDeployment.md).

-* If you would like to run the cloud native starter application on Minishift (single-node OpenShift cluster inside a VM) locally, follow these [instructions](documentation/MinishiftDeployment.md).
+* If you would like to run the cloud native starter application locally on **Minishift** (single-node OpenShift cluster inside a VM), follow these [instructions](documentation/MinishiftDeployment.md).

 Before the microservices can be installed, make sure you've set up Minikube and Istio correctly or follow these [instructions](documentation/SetupLocalEnvironment.md) to set up Minikube and Istio from scratch.
 This should not take longer than 30 minutes.